Dead mall: Demolition by neglect and failed redevelopment

 The number of dead malls has increased significantly because the economic health of malls across the United States has been in decline, with high vacancy rates in many of these malls.
 From 2006 to 2010, the percentage of malls that are considered to be "dying" by real estate experts (have a vacancy rate of at least 40%), unhealthy (20–40%), or in trouble (10-20%) all increased greatly, and these high vacancy rates only partially decreased from 2010 to 2014.
 In 2014, nearly 3% of all malls in the United States were considered to be "dying" (40% or higher vacancy rates) and nearly one-fifth of all malls had vacancy rates considered "troubling" (10% or higher).

 Heikintori, the first shopping mall in Finland, started to decline in the late 2010s.

 Some real estate experts say the "fundamental problem" is a glut of malls in many parts of the country creating a market that is "extremely over-retailed".
 Cowen Research reported that the number of malls in the U.S. grew more than twice as fast as the population between 1970 and 2015; Cowen also reported that shopping center "gross leasable area" in the U.S. is 40 percent more shopping space per capita than Canada and five times more than the U.K.

 Some malls have maintained profitability, particularly in areas with frequent inclement weather (or otherwise weather undesirable for outdoor activities, such as shopping in an open-air shopping/lifestyle center) or large populations of senior citizens who can partake in mall walking.
 Combined with lower rents, these factors have led to companies like Simon Malls enjoying high profits and occupancy averages of 92%.
 Some retailers have also begun to re-evaluate the mall environment, a positive sign for the industry.

+Steeplegate Mall in Concord, New Hampshire suffered a decline after peaking as the largest taxpayer in the city in 2010.
+These photos of its center atrium were taken six days before the mall interior closed in 2022.
+As of 2026, only three businesses, a JCPenney from opening day and two non-traditional occupants, still operate out of three of the mall's anchor spaces due to long-term leases.

 A retail apocalypse that started in the 2010s made the dead mall situation even more noticeable.
 This is due to the complete closing of several retailers, as well as anchor tenants Macy's and JCPenney closing many locations and the sharp decline in Sears Holdings.
 The trend was particularly noticeable when Pittsburgh Mills, a mall once worth as much as $190 million, was sold at a foreclosure sale for $100, with the mall itself being purchased by lien holder Wells Fargo.